-Examples of outsourced activities that this chapter would now apply to include, but are not limited to:
+Examples of outsourced activities include, but are not limited to:

 - contract manufacturing and analysis